rodrigopolo/clis/360/README.md

 echo 'eval "$(pyenv init - zsh)"' >> ~/.zshrc
 ```

-Now that we have `pyenv` installed, we have to install a `Python` version and make it available systemwide:
+Now that we have `pyenv` installed, we have to install a `Python` version and
+make it available systemwide:
 ```sh
 pyenv install 3.10.4
 pyenv global 3.10.4
 ```

-More information on `pyenv`: https://github.com/pyenv/pyenv?tab=readme-ov-file#installation

 Once we have Python and `pip` installed, we install Kubi:
 ```sh